Telli enda vajadustele vastav sisekoolitus

 6.4 In order to receive the diploma, a learner must participate, depending on the course, in at least 81–100% of contact hours and successfully pass a test or another assessment laid out in the curriculum.
 100% participation requirement applies to compulsory safety training courses.
 In the case of e-training, the learner has the opportunity to take the test up to three times.
 If learner cannot pass the test successfully within three times, the test is considered failed and the learner will not complete the training, and the learner will not be issued a certificate.

-6.5 If the learner does not meet the conditions for successful completion of the training given in chapter 6, but still wants to complete the training and receive a certificate, the participant must pay the entire training fee again and complete the curriculum again according to the prescribed conditions.
+6.5 If the learner does not meet the conditions for successful completion of the training given in chapter 6, but still wants to complete the training and receive a certificate, the participant must pay 50% of the training fee again and complete the curriculum again according to the prescribed conditions.

 6.6 If a learner participates in 51–80% of contact hours, they can request a notice to prove partial participation in the course.